jfischoff/port-utils/EventHandlerPattern.md

 When a user calls `wait` it is possible they would like to know what is happening internally.

-Ideally `wait` should provide some way to explain what it is doing.
-This where the `EventHandler` pattern comes in.
+Ideally `wait` would provide some way to explain what it is doing.
+This is where the `EventHandler` pattern comes in.

 We offer an advanced API that with the following signature: